Empirical Orlicz norms: Motivation

+We refer to this estimator as the \textit{empirical Orlicz norm}.
 Note that due to monotonicity, the empirical Orlicz norm can be computed efficiently via bisection.
 We find that this estimator is generally consistent, while a rate of convergence is only available under additional assumptions.
 Even for standard Gaussian observations, the empirical sub-Gaussian norm is not asymptotically normal and exhibits a non-standard rate of convergence.
+While this demonstrates that estimation of Orlicz norms is in principle feasible, it also unveils interesting probabilistic phenomena.
+The intention of this note is not to provide a complete statistical methodology, but to illustrate these somewhat unexpected behaviors of a natural estimator.